0nix/ggj21/twine/evidence_questioning.md

 (If Sonia) You observe the description of the mystery woman that crashed into the investigation like a deer crossing the road.

-(If Mystery Package was passed through) You see the long litany of memos, signed forms, and inquiriesbabout that blasted package.
+(If Mystery Package was passed through) You see the long litany of memos, signed forms, and inquiries about that blasted package.

 (If Lietzka leaves) You see a written account of the threats Nadine Leitzka made a few hours ago.